Informfully/Challenges/README.md

 The image format must be PNG, with a target dimension of 460x260 pixels (in landscape orientation).
 This applies to both generated and retrieved images.
-If you generate images with tools like [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and then edit them afterwards (e.g., for cropping), ensure the workflow **remains** embedded.
+If you generate images with tools like [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and then edit them afterward (e.g., for cropping), ensure the workflow **remains** embedded.
 We advise teams not to stretch the images.
 Consider simply rescaling the images if cropping is not an option.
 (And instead of using black bars to reframe the image, you can leave the background transparent with PNGs.)